Who Is Flavor Flav?

 After Chuck graduated, the two aspiring musicians landed work delivering furniture in Chuck's father's U-Haul truck.
-By this time, the two had gotten to know and started to work with the two others who would round out Public Enemy's lineup: Norman Rogers (Terminator X) and Richard Griffin (Professor Griff).
-It was an early demo that found its way to the offices of a new label, Def Jam Records, and its founder, producer Rick Rubin.
-Rubin liked what he heard, and in 1986 Public Enemy inked a deal with him.
+By this time, the duo had started to work with the two others who would round out Public Enemy's lineup: Norman Rogers (Terminator X) and Richard Griffin (Professor Griff).
+It was an early demo that found its way to the offices of a new label, Def Jam Records, and its founder, Rick Rubin.
+Rubin liked what he heard, and in 1986, Public Enemy inked a deal with the producer.

 From the start, the hip-hop group's sound was unlike any other rap that had made its way on to the airwaves.
 They brought a militant focus to their music and the group's persona, drawing heavy inspiration from the Black Panthers.
 "You won't see Public Enemy with no 40s and no blunts putting anything in our bodies that'll be detrimental to our existence," the group's iron-fisted leader, Chuck D, promised.

-Public Enemy was political and antagonizing, and for five years, beginning in 1987, it ruled the hip-hop world with albums like Yo!
+Public Enemy was political and antagonizing, and for five years, beginning in 1987, the group ruled the hip-hop world with albums like Yo!
 Bum Rush the Show (1987) and It Takes a Nation of Millions to Hold Us Back (1988).